Below is a list of expenses you can claim as a limited company.

 If you have a premises you can claim for the full cost of the office phone there.

-You are also able to claim for mobile phone costs for you and your staff.
-If the mobile contract is in the company name you can claim the full cost but if the contract is in the persons name you may only claim for the additional business call costs.
+You are also able to claim for mobile phone costs for you and your employees.
+If the mobile contract is in the company name you can claim the full cost but if the contract is in the individuals name you may only claim for the additional business call costs.

 Postage, printing and stationery